Airbus A380: Operational history

 Singapore Airlines flew the inaugural commercial flight from Singapore to Sydney on 25 October 2007.
 In February 2009, the one millionth passenger was flown with Singapore Airlines and by May of that year 1,500,000 passengers had flown on 4,200 flights.
 Air France received its first A380 in October 2009.
 Lufthansa received its first A380 in May 2010.
 By July 2010, the 31 A380s then in service had transported 6 million passengers on 17,000 flights between 20 international destinations.

 Airbus delivered the 100th A380 on 14 March 2013 to Malaysia Airlines.
 In June 2014, over 65 million passengers had flown the A380, and more than 100 million passengers (averaging 375 per flight) by September 2015, with an availability of 98.5%.
 In 2014, Emirates stated that its A380 fleet had load factors of 90–100%, and that the popularity of the aircraft with its passengers had not decreased in the past year.

 On 16 December 2021, their largest customer, Emirates, received its 123rd A380 in Hamburg, which was the 251st and the last Superjumbo delivered by Airbus.
 The airline's strategy has enabled A380 teams to develop new innovations on an ongoing basis and improve the aircraft's operational performance by up to 99.3%, a level never seen before on a quadjet airliner.
 Many of the innovations developed on the Emirates A380 cabin were a first for Airbus, such as the first class showers, lighting scenarios, and the recent premium economy cabin.

 By December 2021, the global A380 fleet had carried over 300 million passengers to more than 70 destinations and completed more than 800,000 flights over 7.3 million block hours with 99 per cent operational reliability and no hull-loss accidents.
-Over 50% of A380 capacity is from/to/within the Asia-Pacific region, of which around 15% is on regional flights within Asia (OAG 2017).
+Over 50% of the fleet's capacity is from, to, or within the Asia-Pacific region, of which around 15% is on regional flights within Asia (OAG 2017).

 Proposed variants

-While the A380-800 was the only model put into production, other variants were proposed that might have made the design more appealing in shifting market conditions.
+While the A380-800 was the only model put into production, other variants were proposed that did not materialize.